Investing in improved air quality

 - Members’ investments have reduced emissions significantly, including 65 percent to 90 percent reductions in sulfur dioxide, nitrogen oxides and mercury emissions.

 - Associated Electric was one of the first to convert all its coal units to 100 percent low-sulfur coal, reducing sulfur dioxide emissions more than 90 percent in 1994.

-- We’ve researched other technologies – like dry sorbent injection – to further improve air quality, and we've invested in continuous emissions monitoring equipment.
+- We’ve researched other technologies to further improve air quality and invested in continuous emissions monitoring equipment.
 We’re committed to fulfilling our environmental responsibilities and compliance with environmental regulations.

 Associated Electric’s proactive investment in environmental controls and our research into lower-cost alternatives have positioned us to fulfill our environmental responsibilities and comply with existing and pending regulations.

-Chart at right: Associated Electric has achieved tremendous reductions in emissions with significant investments and innovative research while keeping members' electricity reliable and affordable.
-Just as it has reduced sulfur dioxide and nitrogen oxides emissions, it also has reduced mercury since 2010 -- years before limits under EPA's long-awaited Mercury and Air Toxics Standards (MATS) rule went into effect in April 2016.
+Associated Electric has achieved tremendous reductions in emissions with significant investments and innovative research while keeping members' electricity reliable and affordable.
+Just as it has reduced sulfur dioxide and nitrogen oxides emissions, it also has reduced mercury since 2010 -- years before limits under EPA's Mercury and Air Toxics Standards (MATS) rule went into effect in April 2016.